ShujingGuo/windowed_BallRolling_byShuingGuo/README.md

 # windowed_BallRolling
 - **An interactive Ball Rolling Scoring game playing system.**
-- **The MainCamera follows the GameObject's view of the ball and uses the "w", "a", "s", "d" key on the keyboard to control the direction of the ball's movement.**
+- **The MainCamera follows the GameObject's view of the ball and players can use the "w", "a", "s", "d" key on the keyboard to control the direction of the ball's movement.**
 - **When the ball touches the square Food, it will eat it, the value of the score on the right-top corner will +1.
 When the ball eats all the food, the scene displays "Yeah!
 Victory!!!”**
 - **The whole process simulates the physical collision of actual objects.**
 - **[🌟 Live Demo 🌟](See the short video here 链接)  (only works on Desktop Chrome / Edge)**